deutschebank/fluxnova-docs-manual/content/webapps/tasklist/_index.md

     pre: "Web application for human task management"
 ---

 Tasklist is a web application that allows you to work on User Tasks.
-Tasklist is part of the Flowave distribution and ready to use by opening [http://localhost:8080/flowave/app/tasklist](http://localhost:8080/flowave/app/tasklist).
+Tasklist is part of the Fluxnova distribution and ready to use by opening [http://localhost:8080/fluxnova/app/tasklist](http://localhost:8080/fluxnova/app/tasklist).

 {{< img src="img/tasklist-dashboard.png" title="Tasklist Dashboard" >}}